Lensman series: Games

-The series has been adapted into the board wargames Lensman and Triplanetary.
+The series has been adapted into the board war games Lensman and Triplanetary.
 The first of these was designed by Philip N. Pritchard.

 GURPS Lensman: Starkly Astounding Space-Opera Adventure for the GURPS roleplaying system was produced in 1993 by Steve Jackson Games.

 Homages and parodies

 With Smith's knowledge, the parody "Backstage Lensman" was written by Randall Garrett in 1949.
 Garrett also referred to the Lenses in his Lord Darcy stories, in which similar lenses are the badges of the King's Messengers, invented by the wizard "Sir Edward Elmer".

 Harry Harrison wrote the humorous and comprehensive parody Star Smashers of the Galaxy Rangers in 1973.

 In the DC Comics universe, the Green Lantern Corps bears many parallels to the Lensmen, though the original editor (Julius Schwartz) denied any connection.
 Later writers would add characters that directly referenced the Lensman series, such as the extraterrestrial Green Lanterns Arisia and Eddore.

-In Robert Heinlein's The Number of the Beast the protagonists encounter a Lensman.
+In Robert A. Heinlein's The Number of the Beast, the protagonists encounter a Lensman.
 The novel's alternate version, The Pursuit of the Pankera, has an extended version of the Lensman sequence.

+In the popular trading card game Magic: The Gathering, the Dominion Bracelet is a direct reference to The Lens.